 The Commissioners and management of the Authority consider many factors when preparing each year's budget and annual charges.
-Three of the main factors are growth in the Authority's system, new regulations issued by the State and Federal governments and the novel coronavirus (COVID-19) pandemic.
-While a widespread health crisis has the potential to result in an economic downturn and increase unemployment, the overall economic effects of the COVID-19 are largely unknown.
+Two of the main factors are growth in the Authority's system, and new regulations issued by the State and Federal governments.